What is Responsible Tourism?

 When booking a tour abroad try to ask about their practices, and do a bit of research of your own.
 Does your tour operator seem conscientious of environmental impact?
 Do they put the lives of the animals you might be observing first and foremost?

 Even worse, establishments like zoos, elephant parks, and tiger temples are taking animals out of their natural habitat, sometimes after killing their mothers.
 They are torturing and mistreating them, often times even drugging them so they are docile enough for tourists to pet or ride.
-If you’d like to read more about the harms of the animal tourism industry check out these article on endangered Sun Bears and Elephant Parks in Asia.

 When it comes to interacting with animals abroad, or at home for that matter, don’t contribute to or support attractions that use animals as entertainment, or which house them outside of their natural environment for the enjoyment of humans.
 If you want to help animals during your travels seek out reputable animal sanctuaries to volunteer your time and money to.

 The first thing that may come to mind when you think of human exploitation and tourism, especially if you’ve been to Southeast Asia, is prostitution.
 Often times the people forced into this line of work start at an age most of us would consider inappropriate, and continue out of financial necessity.
 Entire families are supported by the income earned off of prostitution, which can lead to a complicated debate on the topic of selling sex.
 However, since prostitution can involve children, and human trafficking, let’s skip the debate.